 The school year is about to start for my kids!
-This year my oldest is going to second grade, and my older daughter gets to go to kindergarten.
+It’s a new beginning for my three kids – my oldest starts fifth grade, my middle child is in third, and my baby gets started with kindergarten.
 The teacher in me loves this back-to-school season: the new school supplies, the excitement, the amazing back-to-school books.

 We love the Lola series books, and this one will get young students excited and reassured about the first day.
 Lola gets ready with her family, takes pictures, and heads to school to play and read.
 Before she knows it, it’s time to go home!

 Henry isn’t so sure he’s ready for school, but when he gets there he realizes how much fun school is!
 This story will walk new kindergarteners through the school day, getting them excited for all the new activities.